 - If you had done ________ differently, I wouldn't have had to yell at you...

 - It's not my fault.
 You know how I am.
 If you had just _________, I wouldn't have done ________.

 Now, review those statements and replace what's true - using the lens that you are only responsible for your own feelings and actions.
 You can use this to not fall into the trap of making excuses for them and going along with their BS.
 Make sure you're safe before you express this out loud to the person.
 Evaluate whether it's worth staying in relationship with someone who is frequently trying to place all the blame and responsibility on you.

 - Learn more about why you take on too much responsibility and what to do about it.

-- Consider individual therapy or my assertiveness group if you would like support on your journey.
+- Consider individual therapy if you would like support on your journey.
 You can reach me at email@example.com.